You use psychological hacks every single day to get what you want.

 - Honesty and integrity

-How can work those things into your presentation?
+How can you work those things into your presentation?
 You probably are already putting this all together.

 You can do that by integrating many of the previous hacks.